contourpy/contourpy/docs/user_guide/external/shapely.rst

 .. note::

-   If your contour lines have a different line type then you can convert them using :func:`~contourpy.convert_lines`.
-If you have more than one chunk you can combine them using :func:`~contourpy.dechunk_lines` or iterate over the chunks, convert one chunk at a time and then combine the geometries.
+   If your contour lines have a different line type then you can convert them using :func:`~.convert_lines`.
+If you have more than one chunk you can combine them using :func:`~.dechunk_lines` or iterate over the chunks, convert one chunk at a time and then combine the geometries.

 Filled contours to Shapely